d3vzer0/reternal-quickstart/README.md

 #### Getting started
 - **Clone the quickstart repo to your system:** `git clone https://github.com/d3vzer0/reternal-quickstart`
-- **Clone the reternal-mitre repo containing pre-defined simulations:** `git clone https://github.com/d3vzer0/reternal-mitre`
 - **Navigate to the reternal-quickstart directory:** `cd reternal-quickstart`
 - **Install pip dependencies:** `pip3 install requirements.txt`
 - **Create unique keys for JWT and Session tokens:** `python manage.py -a update -t compose`

-When done, execute '`docker-compose up -d --build`' to run all the services.
+When done, execute '`docker-compose up -d --build`' inside the root reternal-quickstart directory to run all the services.
 The latest version from the Development branch will be pulled and build.

 #### Post-setup
 The quickstart repo contains a management script called 'manage.py'.
 You can use this script to create your first user and import already existing techniques.